 And good luck if you develop buyer's remorse.
-The real estate market is flush with used time-shares, which means you probably won't get the price you want for yours — if you can sell it at all, according to Ron Kelemen, a retired Salem, Ore.-based financial planner.
+The real estate market is flush with used time-shares, which means you probably won't get the price you want for yours — if you can sell it at all.
 Even if you do find a potential buyer, beware: The time-share market is rife with scammers.

 Shying away from stocks because they seem too risky is one of the biggest mistakes investors can make when saving for retirement.
 True, the market has plenty of ups and downs, but since 1926 stocks have returned an average of about 10% a year.
 Bonds, CDs, bank accounts and mattresses don't come close.